 Shopify is a powerhouse of eCommerce features that any seller would love to explore.
 There is no limit to how much and what you can sell on Shopify, as long as you meet the company’s ethics criteria.
 This flexibility is possible because of Shopify’s app store.

-From discount codes to gift cards, from fraud protection to social media selling, Shopify’s vast application portfolio can support your store’s business and help you reach the goal you set for it.
+From discount codes to gift card scams, from fraud protection to social media selling, Shopify’s vast application portfolio can support your store’s business and help you reach the goal you set for it.

 One of the best features of Shopify is retargeting customers who have shown interest by adding your products to their cart but have not made the purchase.
 The platform reaches out to them and nudges them to do so.